-The reality is we’re in a war for top talent.
-After years of employers having control over the job market, candidates now know they are in control.
-In order to hire your next great employee, you’re going to have to adapt your candidate experience.
+There is a lot of competition for top talent.
+After years of employers having control over the job market, candidates know they are in control.
+In order to hire your next great employee, you’re going to have to adapt your candidate outreach experience.

-One thing that often goes overlooked in the candidate experience is the communication between hiring managers and candidates during the interview.
+One area that often gets overlooked during the hiring process is the communication between hiring managers and candidates during the interview.
 What kinds of things should you be communicating in an interview in order to interest the best candidates?

-Hiring managers are used to quizzing candidates about their employment history, skills, and background.
-But today’s top candidates want to be a part of a deeper conversation, one that centers on the company, the work environment, and more.
+Hiring managers are used to questioning candidates about their employment history, skills, and background.
+But today’s top prospects want to be a part of a deeper conversation, one that centres on the company, the work environment, and more.

-Here are a few vital communications to include in your next interview:
+Here are some engaging topics that you might want to include in your next interview.

 1. A Realistic Employer Brand

-If your hiring managers aren’t aware of the employer brand or can’t articulate it clearly, this could lose you candidates.
-It’s critical to realistically communicate your organization’s employer brand in an interview – otherwise, you could find that new hire exits a lot sooner than the company had hoped.
+If your hiring managers aren’t aware of the employer brand or can’t articulate it clearly, this could cost you some very good talent.
+It’s critical to communicate your organization’s employer brand in an interview – otherwise, you could find that new hire exits a lot sooner than the company had hoped.
 Train hiring managers to paint a picture in the interview of the company’s mission and vision, including how the prospective employee’s team relates to both.

 2. Insight Into the Working Conditions

 Many job postings refer to the company culture very vaguely, promising little more than “a great work environment.”
-These ads often stop short of providing an explanation of what that environment might actually be like.
+These job posts often fall short of providing an explanation of what that work culture might actually be like.
 As a result, many candidates come to an interview with one idea about the culture, only to be confronted with a completely different picture once they begin a new job.
 Paint a human picture with real-life examples.
 Ambiguity will be the death of any interview.

 3. Advancement Opportunities